 After retiring, Brian Taylor's public image continued to build considerably.
 While he had several minor coaching roles, it was his work behind the microphone for the Triple M AFL commentary where he really made a name for himself.
 His passionate and rousing calling style soon became a listeners' favourite and his immortal line 'Triple M ROCKS Football' is as present as ever.
 Brian has since grown his media commitments to include work on the Sunday Footy Show on Channel 9 as well as being a member of the Fox Sports commentary team.
 He is now considered not only one of football's most colourful characters but also one of the best callers and commentators.

-Brian Taylor has also continued his development work in footballing world where he uses his extensive knowledge of the game as a forward coach for many of the biggest names in the AFL.
+Brian Taylor has also continued his development work in the footballing world where he uses his extensive knowledge of the game as a forward coach for many of the biggest names in the AFL.

 A wonderfully engaging and entertaining character, Brian Taylor is the perfect speaker or master of ceremonies for any event.